-To create a build in PvP, there are two different places on the UI you must visit: Traits and Equipment.
+To create a build in PvP, there are two different places on the UI you must visit: Equipment and Traits.

-Equipment is available through the top tab on your hero panel which can be accessed by default keybind ‘H’ or by clicking the sword and shield icon in the menu.
+Equipment is available through the top tab on your hero panel which can be accessed by default keybind ‘H’ or by clicking the shield icon in the PvP lobby menu.
 All classes have access to the same equipment.
 For this part of your build you will need to set up four different things:

 For PvP, you have a single amulet that comprises most of your stats instead of individual pieces of gear adding up.
 This means there are less combinations of stats than in PvE or WvW, but it is also much simpler and easier to balance.
 Your rune also gives a little bit more stats and then some unique effects.

 Weapons determine which skills you have on the left side of your health bar.
 These weapon skills usually interact with your class mechanic and can vary in functionality because of that.
 Then finally you want to find some sigils for both of your weapon sets.
 These are only active depending on which of your weapon sets you are currently wielding.

 The other aspect of your PvP build is your traits and utility skills, which can be found in the tab below equipment.